Atlamillias/DearPyPixl/README.md

 ```

 # Overview
-Dear PyPixl is not undocumented -- the information below supplements the detailed information is available via docstrings.
+Dear PyPixl is not undocumented.
+The information below supplements the detailed information available via docstrings.
 However, I highly suggest visiting Dear PyGui's [documentation](https://dearpygui.readthedocs.io/en/latest/index.html) if you are unfamiliar with the project.
 Basic usage of Dear PyPixl is very similar (identical) to that of Dear PyGui, and you may feel lost without some background.

 ## Item Interfaces
-##### Creating Interfaces
+#### Creating Interfaces
 An item type is, functionally, a drop-in replacement for any Dear PyGui function that would create item an item;
 ```python
 from dearpypixl import *